matrix-org/sygnal/docs/applications.md

 will return
 [a subscription](https://developer.mozilla.org/en-US/docs/Web/API/PushSubscription)
 with an `endpoint` and `keys` property, the latter containing a `p256dh` and `auth` property.
-The `p256dh` key is used as the push key, and the push data is expected `endpoint` and `auth`.
+The `p256dh` key is used as the push key, and the push data must contain `endpoint` and `auth`.
 You can also set `default_payload` in the push data;
 any properties set in it will be present in the push messages you receive, so it can be used to pass identifiers specific to your client